zvjaceslavs/intshare/Telephony/PBX/template_siemens_hipath/5.0/README.md

 # Siemens HiPATH

+## Description

+## Overview This template permit to monitor basic OID of Siemens Hipath MIB and all ports of an HiPath system ## Author Matteo Lobbiani

 ## Overview

 This template permit to monitor basic OID of Siemens Hipath MIB and all ports of an HiPath system